Month: February 2021

 -

-We use a definite article in different ways.
+There are certain uses of a definite article you should know.
 Firstly, it can be used before adjectives without nouns.
 Secondly, it can also be used before certain countries.
 In this case, we have to remember which nationalities use a definite article.
 In addition, a definite article can also used before nationality adjectives.
-Check the following explanation and…
+Check the…

 -

-Get free English grammar exercises into your email: Send Me Register a SNAP EBT card In English we form plural nouns by putting s/es at the end of the nouns.
-However, we do not put s/es at the end of certain nouns.
-Based on the situations mentioned…
+Get free English grammar exercises into your email: Send Me Register a SNAP EBT card Register a SNAP EBT card In English we form plural nouns by putting s/es at the end of the nouns.
+However, we do not put s/es at the end…

 -